kevinwatson/rails-database-patterns-book/090-chapter-08.md

 This time the output is much different.

-Line 1 Shows that a `Bitma Heap scan` was performed on the table.
+Line 1 Shows that a `Bitmap Heap scan` was performed on the table.
 This line also shows us that we have a cost of `1355.69`.
 This value is much smaller than the original `4503.25` we got when we ran the query without the index on the `account_id` field.
 We also learn from this line that 506 rows were found that match our filter.

 Line 2 Shows that a recheck condition occurred - the bitmap that was built during processing grew larger than the current settings allow, so pages were returned instead of individual tuples.
 The processor will need to `recheck` the final pages to find the individual tuples from those pages.
 Also included on this line is the filter that was used for the `recheck` - `account_id = 1`